jmguazzo/pg_empty/README.md

 Debug Configuration
 -------------------
+It is configured to work on a computer with PostgreSQL 9.4 64bits and PostgreSQL 9.5 32bits installed with the default installation path.

-For this configuration,the PostgreSQL service will be restarted and the dll will be placed in the lib folder of postgresql installation
+Each time you build with this configuration, the PostgreSQL service will be restarted and the dll will be placed in the lib folder of postgresql installation

 - 32bits : ```C:\Program Files (x86)\PostgreSQL\9.5\lib```
 - 64bits : ```C:\Program Files\PostgreSQL\9.4\lib```